Mitigating Loss After Construction Defects

 As a property owner, you should not be left paying for a contractor’s negligence.
 California law requires property owners to be placed in the same position they would be in if the defect had not occurred, and we work to ensure that happens.

-Our attorneys begin with a thorough analysis of the defects involved, the parties at fault and the financial loss incurred.
+Our construction defect attorney team begins with a thorough analysis of the defects involved, the parties at fault and the financial loss incurred.
 We then aggressively pursue all legal channels — including negotiation and litigation — to force the responsible parties and their insurers to remedy the situation.
 This may mean the contractor makes the repairs or it may mean hiring a third party to complete the work.
 Either way, we will ensure you are compensated for the losses you incurred.